 This paper provides the first georeferenced statistical analysis of the impact of the weather on COVID-19 infections.
 It links detailed data on confirmed COVID-19 cases to detailed meteorological data.
 This allows us to separate the effect of the weather from a long list of potential confounders, especially sudden changes – from one day to the other – in government response, population awareness or even healthcare practices and COVID-19 testing.

-We provide evidence confirming the hypothesis, raised by several experts, that COVID-19 is sensitive to the weather.
-Cold is a risk factor: exposure to 1°C colder for 22 days is associated with an increase by 11.0% [8.6 – 13.4%] in new cases.
+We provide evidence to reject the hypothesis that COVID-19 is insensitive to the weather, raised by several experts.
+Cold is a risk factor: exposure to cooler temperatures by 1°C over a 22-day period leads to an increase in the daily growth rate of confirmed cases by 1.0 percentage point [0.7 – 1.3].
 In contrast, COVID-19 seems sufficiently robust to changes in the weather to survive all seasons.
 Considering how fast the virus has spread, changes in weather conditions may facilitate the spread of the virus, not limit it, because the virus may flare up each time temperatures decrease.
-Beyond that, we warrant against any reinterpretation of these results without medical or statistical training.
-Especially, nothing in this statistical analysis justifies any change in policy.
-The relaxation of current public health measures could endanger many lives.
+Beyond that, we warrant against any misinterpretation of our results without medical or statistical training.
+Nothing in this statistical analysis can be taken to justify an otherwise unsubstantiated relaxation of social-distancing or quarantining policies.
+Such actions, if unsupported by epidemiological evidence and projections, could endanger many lives.

-We hope these estimates and the method provided in this paper may allow health experts to predict peaks in demand for healthcare during the pandemic, to make long term projections about its diffusion, or to identify the regions that are most at risk as a function of the weather.
-They should not be used as a justification to relax public health measures or encourage behaviours that could facilitate the transmission of the disease during hot weather.
+Our estimates and the method provided in this paper could improve healthcare-demand projections by highlighting an additional significant factor in the challenge to combate COVID-19.

 Our findings can only be interpreted cautiously.
 We know that warm countries like Australia and Brazil have been rapidly infected by the virus.
-Our findings suggest that the virus may spread even faster with cold and dry conditions.
+Our findings suggest that the virus may spread even faster when these countries enter their winter season.
 This could put the Southern Hemisphere at increased risk during the next few months, and we could see the virus flare up again next autumn in the Northern Hemisphere.
-We furthermore warrant against reinterpreting these results the other way around, i.e. an increase in temperature leading to a reduction in cases.
+We warrant against misinterpreting our results the other way around, i.e. an increase in temperature leading to a reduction in cases.
 The steady increase in confirmed COVID-19 cases in hot countries clearly suggest that populations are at high risk even under warmer weather.
 These findings offer no justification to relax stringent public health interventions in any climate.
 Relaxing those and encouraging risky behaviour with respect to COVID-19 would severely endanger lives, even in hot countries, or in summer.

 Conflict of interest statement